-Another great advantage for Desktops are their value.
-Because they don't need to he super thin and light, or don't come with big batteries like laptops, you can generally get more bang for your buck when it comes to buying a Desktop.
+Another great advantage for Desktops is their value.
+Because they don't need to he super thin and light or don't come with big batteries like laptops, you can generally get more bang for your buck when it comes to buying a Desktop.

 2. Choose Your Type